We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Now that you know the pros and cons of SimpliSafe, it is time to start protecting your family and your home.

-For more details about, and thousands of other reviews, SimpliSafe is available on Amazon.
+To learn more about SimpliSafe and check out all the different options, go to SimpliSafe.com.
 If you’re like me and like to compare many options, below are the others that I highly considered but for one reason or another decided not to purchase.
 We recently published an in-depth comparison of SimpliSafe vs. ADT.
 ADT is the leader in the space but is very different from SimpliSafe.
 The best system for you will entirely depend on the options and features that are most important to you, and of course, your budget.

 - Fortress Security Store S02-E Wireless Home Security Alarm System DIY Kit